Tianyu-Bai/PEDAL-256/README.md

 SolidWorks	2024	Mechanical design and assembly
 Altium Designer	24.0	High-density PCB design
 KiCad	8.0.0	Open-source PCB design support

 📄 Publication

 This work is described in the following publication:

-T. Bai et al., “A Scalable, Solderless 256-Channel Pedestal Connector for Thin-Film Neural Interfaces,” IEEE Journal on Flexible Electronics, 2025.
+% T. Bai et al., “xxx,” IEEE Journal on Flexible Electronics, 2026.
 DOI: [to be added]

 All design files in this repository correspond directly to the published system.